nathan2slime/lumi/README.md

 ### 🚀 Running

+> Commands from here are run in the project's root directory

 - Using Docker

   > Run the command below, make sure the ports configured in .env.prod are available.